A Parent’s Guide to Parental Control Software

 What if I’m hopeless with technology

-That’s totally fine!
-I still can’t change channels on our tv (and we’ve had it for 5 years).
-So I totally understand.
+That’s fine!
+I still can’t change channels on our TV (and we’ve had it for 10 years).
+So I understand.

-All of the providers offer online support and are able to help you with any problems that you have.
+All of the parental control software providers offer online support and can help you with any problems that you have.

-Or you can refer to this super helpful guide from Internet Matters on how to set up parental controls.
+You can also refer to this super helpful guide from Internet Matters on how to set up parental controls.
 I love this guide as it is very user-friendly!
-You just select your device or what you want to block and follow the instructions.
+Select your device or what you want to block and follow the instructions.

 Summary